YaNesyTortiK/TimetableManager/README.md

 2. Загрузить - (Upload) field for uploadinf files

-    * Supported file formats: 'png', 'jpeg', 'jpg', 'webm', 'gif' (`tools:storage.py:Carousel:allowed_extensions`)
+    * Supported file formats:
+        * Images: 'png', 'jpeg', 'jpg', 'webp', 'gif' (`tools:storage.py:Carousel:image_extension`)
+        * Videos: 'mp4', 'webm', 'ogv', 'ogg' (`tools:storage.py:Carousel:video_extension`)
     * It is possible to upload multiple files at the same time

+Note!
+If you upload a video, it will play WITHOUT SOUND!
+Also, if the video duration exceeds the set time for auto-switching, this time will automatically extend to the video duration.
+If the video duration is less than the set switching time, the video will play in a circle until automatic switching occurs.

 # Additional functions
 Additional features can only be used after initial setup